fuckedupguy/fuckedupguy.github.io/_posts/2016-02-11-where-to-put-javascript-files.markdown

 categories: JavaScript
 ---

-Now we know how to create a JavaScript files. let's learn how to use a JavaScript file on your website. to use JS file with our website, we need to include that JS file in your website.
+Now we know how to create a JavaScript files. let's learn how to use a JavaScript file in your website. to use JS file with our website, we need to include that JS file in your website.
 <!--more-->

 We can do this by two methods.